Public transport in Auckland: Improvements

-Since the opening of Britomart Station in 2003, significant improvements have been made to urban rail services.
+Since the opening of Britomart Station, now named Waitematā, in 2003, significant improvements have been made to urban rail services.

 Project DART upgraded the core rail network between 2006 and 2012, including double-tracking the Western Line (completed in 2010), constructing the Manukau Branch line from Wiri to Manukau City Centre (completed in 2012), rebuilding and reconfiguring Newmarket railway station (completed in 2010), and reopening the disused Onehunga Branch line for passengers in September 2010.
 Further track infrastructure improvements have taken the form of the construction of a Third Main Line in the south of the city.